Is ageing a problem for night driving?

 Difficulty driving at night can be caused by a dietary imbalance, an eye condition or a chronic eye disease.

-The problem is compounded because a significant number of older drivers with age-related vision problems may not visit an optometrist frequently enough to make sure they can see well enough to drive safely.
+The problem may compound because some older drivers with age-related vision problems may not visit an optometrist frequently enough to make sure they can see well enough to drive safely.

-Also, as we age, we experience declines in vision, cognition and motor function as part of the ageing process.
+As well as a decline in vision as we age, we may also experience cognition and motor function as part of the process.

 These factors make older drivers vulnerable to accidents in driving situations that require good visual perception, attention and reaction time.